greenm01/ec4x/docs/ec4x_specs.md

 ### 2.4.8 Planet-Breaker

-Planet-Breakers (PB) are high technology, late-game ships that penetrate planetary shields and render them inneffective.
+Planet-Breakers (PB) are high technology, late-game ships that penetrate planetary shields.

+TODO: Develop this further.
+Do we need a specific tech or just a ship, or both?

 ### 2\.4.9 Space Marines & Armies